teilomillet/gollm/README.md

-# goal - Go Abstract Language Model Interface
+# gollm - Go Abstract Language Model Interface

-`goal` is a Go package designed to simplify and streamline interactions with various Language Model (LLM) providers.
+`gollm` is a Go package designed to simplify and streamline interactions with various Language Model (LLM) providers.
 It's built for AI engineers and developers who want a unified, flexible, and powerful interface to work with multiple LLM APIs.

 ## Key Features